Arcticfusion/LTSpice-Models/README.md

 All datasheets have been found publicly online.
 You can find the specific referenced files in `references.md`.

 To get the original PSpice files, you need access to the PSpice application.
 You can get a trial [here](https://www.orcad.com/pspice-free-trial).
 It is only available for Windows machines.
-Technically, once you have this, you may be able to find all the components you need in the files and will likely not need these files.
+Technically, once you have this, you should be able to find all the components you need in the files and will likely not need my resources. `cmp.md` maps all the subcircuits found in all the `.lib` files to their respective `.lib` files.
+This will hopefully help you find any models you need.

 ----